3ricsonn/PyDFCat/README.md

 - [ ] View copied and cut pages in the clipboard tab.
 - [ ] Delete specific pages from a PDF document.
 - [ ] Add new pages from an existing PDF document.
+- [ ] Undo and redo document changes.

 ## Installation
 To install PyDFCat, follow these steps: